 Steve and Ruth now work with IBM in Morogoro.
 IBM is an ongoing Bible training programme for around 140 pastors and evangelists who are involved in ministry within the Africa Inland Churches (AIC) of eastern Tanzania.
 This coastal diocese includes over 14 districts or regions and covers over half of the country.
 The goal and purpose of IBM is to enable, mobilise and inspire these pastors to a closer relationship with God and greater effectiveness in their ministries, thereby equipping them to lead their own congregations, as well as helping them to reach their communities with the gospel message.
 Various regional seminars, lasting three to five days, are organised from March through to November each year, giving the pastors opportunity to gather together for fellowship, updates, and fresh Biblical input.

 IBM’s headquarters are at Sanga Sanga near Morogoro and serve as a central location for the activities of the Institute.
 The 13-acre site comprises offices, basic sports facilities, agricultural plots, a camp site, and a 13-bed retreat house.
 Work is currently underway to build an 150-seat conference centre.

 Ruth is the Communications Officer for IBM and her role involves helping to manage the Sanga Sanga Retreat House; accounting and budgeting; fundraising and publicity; and the teaching of occasional English courses.
 Steve’s role at IBM is that of a Bible teacher and so he is involved in the planning of the various regional conferences, and the teaching itself.
 To a lesser degree he’s involved in the development of Sanga Sanga; he preaches at a number of local churches; and he is AIM’s Unit Leader for eastern Tanzania, which involves management and member care for AIM missionaries.

 Could you partner with the Lancasters in this work?

-Steve & Ruth work with the Africa Inland Church Tanzania at the Institute of Bible & Ministry.
-Steve is involved in Bible teaching, Ruth handles administration and finance for the Institute and teaches English.
-Steve is also Unit Leader for Tanzania East.
+The Lancasters work with Africa Inland Church Tanzania at the Institute of Bible & Ministry.
+Steve is Unit Leader for Tanzania East.